nenenene0/river/README.md

 A simple PHP framework to convert text files in a folder to a full blog website.

-> Pull requests are welcome, understand the project goals clearly.
+> Pull requests are welcome, please understand the project goals clearly.
-> Tweets #riverphp @Bhaswanth_Blan
+> Tweets #riverphp @Bhaswanth_Blan are welcome.

 Work in progress
 ---------